mohan2020/w2hsite/site/content/team/_index.md

       pic: /img/team/taylor.jpg
       text: >
         Devon Taylor is the Way to Health Operations Specialist at the Center for Health Initiatives and Behavioral Economics.
 Devon used the Way to Health platform for study and patient management and gained extensive experience building and managing various studies prior to joining the Way to Health team full time in March 2016.
 She consults with research and clinical project teams to determine project feasibility, refine protocols, and increase project quality by assisting teams in the building and testing of platforms. <br><br>Devon received her bachelor’s degree in biology from Lehigh University and graduated with a Master’s in Public Health from the University of Pennsylvania.
+    - name: Stephanie Brown
+      title: Clinical Operations
+      twitter:
+      linkedin: snb42
+      1bgpic: /img/bg/photo10.jpg
+      pic: /img/team/stephanie.jpg
+      text: >
+        Stephanie is the Way to Health Clinical Operations Specialist at the Center for Health Initiatives and Behavioral Economics.
+She is responsible for collaborating with clinical project teams to develop protocols geared towards increasing positive clinical outcomes and leads teams.
+Stephanie has worked in both private and public practice clinical settings addressing health disparities as a program assistant, chronic disease care manager and patient-centered medical home coordinator. <br/> <br/>Stephanie received her bachelor’s degree in psychology, with a minor in biology and corporate and public relations from Drexel University and is currently pursuing a Master’s in Public Health from the University of Pennsylvania.